kozalosev/DeskChan-Launcher/README.md

 ### Problem

-This application respects your laziness and understands how it's hard to upgrade DeskChan every time when a new build is released.
-Really, at this moment we have two ways to do it manually:
+This application respects your laziness and understands that it's hard to upgrade DeskChan every time when a new build is released.
+In fact, at this moment we have two ways to do it manually:

 #### First option:

 1. Quit the application.
 2. Download a distributive archive.
-3. Delete all files and directories in your DeskChan directory (excluding some exceptions):
+3. Delete all files and directories in your DeskChan directory, excluding:
-   - except for the `data` folder;
+   - `data` directory;
-   - and the plugins in the `plugins` folder that are not part of the official distribution.
+   - `plugins` directory with third-party plugins.
-4. Extract the archive into it.
+4. Extract the new archive.
 5. Launch a new version of the application.

 #### Second option: